Hay Al-Amir Hassan Club

 Hay Al-Amir Hassan Club (نادي حي الأمير حسن) is a Jordanian football club based in based in the Prince Hassan district of Amman, Jordan.
-It currently competes in the Jordanian Second Division League, the third tier of Jordanian football.
+It will compete in the Jordanian First Division League, the second tier of Jordanian football.

 History

 Hay Al-Amir Hassan has produced several notable footballers, including Baha' Abdel-Rahman and Amer Deeb.

 On 3 August 2009, Hay Al-Amir Hassan won the Damascus International Championship by defeating Syrian club Al-Fityan.

 On 14 April 2022, Hay Al-Amir Hassan was denied to participate in the 2022 edition of the Jordanian Third Division League due to unknown reasons.

 On 12 December 2023, club president and former Member of Parliament Omar Subhi Karaqesh passed away.
 The club later held elections to inaugurate a new club president.

 On 7 November 2024, the Jordan Football Association announced that it would restructure the Jordanian Second Division League for the upcoming season, which included the promotion of all quarter-finalists of the 2024 Jordanian Third Division League, including Hay Al-Amir Hassan.

-On 19 August 2025, Hay Al-Amir Hassan were drawn on the preliminary round of the 2025–26 Jordan FA Cup, facing Shabab Al-Hussein.
+On 19 August 2025, Hay Al-Amir Hassan were drawn on the preliminary round of the 2025–26 Jordan FA Cup, facing Shabab Al-Hussein, later losing on penalties.
+Hay Al-Amir Hassan would go on to gain promotion to the Jordanian First Division League after finishing as runners-up of the Second Division League.